 An Open-label, Dose-escalation and Multi-center Study to Evaluate the Safety, Pharmacokinetics and Efficacy of SAR650984 (Isatuximab) in Patients With Relapsed/Refractory Multiple Myeloma

 Study duration for an individual patient will include a screening period for inclusion of up to 3 weeks, the treatment period and, a follow up period.
 Treatment with SAR650984 (isatuximab) may continue until disease progression, unacceptable adverse event, or other reason for discontinuation.

-After study treatment discontinuation, an end of treatment visit will be done at 30 days to assess safety and PK, and at 30 and 60 days for ADA.
+After study treatment discontinuation, an end of treatment visit will be done at 30 days to assess safety and PK, and at 30 and 60 days for anti-drug antibody (ADA).
 If the ADA is positive at Day 60, ADA will be repeated every 30 days until ADA is negative.

 Patients with partial remission or better who discontinue treatment for reasons other than progression of disease will be followed monthly until progression or initiation of subsequent therapy, the final analysis cutoff date, whichever comes first.

 Open to people ages 18 years and up